ankush21sali/TuteDude-Python/Assigment - 5/README.md

 4. use for loop for and take every single value from the list2.

-5. imsert the all value one by one from start, from list2 to list3.
+5. insert the all value one by one from start, from list2 to list3.

 6. at last diplay Orignal list, Extract list and Reversed list.